-• "...you are the best teacher this year for me.
+- "...
+You are the best teacher this year for me.
 I'm a very visual learner and all the experiment[s] help me understand.
-So thanks for actually getting me to like science again."

-- "She tends to teach with just speaking and not much examples/doing...I often have a hard time understanding the tougher concepts because of this." - "She restates ideas in different ways to reach kids that comprehend things differently." - "She needs to learn to teach concepts multiple times in different ways so that we have multiple [opportunities] to understand the material being covered." - "My teacher is really nice and I want to be in her class when I'm in 4th grade.
+So thanks for actually getting me to like science again." - "She tends to teach with just speaking and not much examples/doing. ...
+I often have a hard time understanding the tougher concepts because of this." - "She restates ideas in different ways to reach kids that comprehend things differently." - "She needs to learn to teach concepts multiple times in different ways so that we have multiple [opportunities] to understand the material being covered." - "My teacher is really nice and I want to be in her class when I'm in 4th grade.
 [She] helps me learn 3D shapes by letting me use one if I really need it." - "My teacher understands that people learn in different ways and so she does a great job of challenging the advanced kids, giving the average kids work for their level of understanding, and giving the struggling kids plenty of reassuring help and encouragement."

-Connections to "real life"
+Connections to "Real Life"

-- "You are my favorite teacher, you always make the class interesting and more importantly you make it easy to see how it applies to life outside of school." - "Well, I think that [he] is doing a good job as a teacher.
-I really like how he can connect Biology to other things in real life."
+- "You are my favorite teacher.
+You always make the class interesting and more importantly, you make it easy to see how it applies to life outside of school." - "Well, I think that [he] is doing a good job as a teacher.
+I really like how he can connect biology to other things in real life."

-HOW STUDENT FEEDBACK FOSTERS A POSITIVE SCHOOL CULTURE1
+HOW STUDENT FEEDBACK FOSTERS A POSITIVE SCHOOL CULTURE

-School culture has been shown to be a critical factor in student success.
-Research has shown that strategies aimed at getting to the heart of how students feel-their sense of safety, belonging, connectedness and confidence- can transform school-wide culture, as well as reduce bullying and peer victimization.
-In other words, to transform school culture, you must create a community of care, evidenced by students with strong skills to persevere, resolve conflict, manage emotions, engage in pro-social activities, engage with peers, partner with adults and cope with disappointment, anxiety and other stressors involved in their lives.
-Student Perception Surveys offer a research-based, systematic way to capture evidence of culture on both classroom- and school-wide levels.
-Several non-cognitive factors captured on Colorado's Student Perception Survey are:
+School culture is a critical factor in student success.
+Research has shown that strategies aimed at getting to the heart of how students feel-their sense of safety, belonging, connectedness, and confidence-can transform schoolwide culture as well as reduce bullying and peer victimization.
+In other words, to transform school culture, you must create a community of care, evidenced by students with strong skills to persevere; resolve conflict; manage emotions; engage in pro-social activities; engage with peers; partner with adults; and cope with disappointment, anxiety, and other stressors involved in their lives.

+SPSs offer a research-based, systematic way to capture evidence of culture on both classroom- and schoolwide levels.
+Several noncognitive factors captured on Colorado's SPS are:
-- Students' motivation to learn and to attend school - The relevance of what they see and hear to their life experience and future ambitions - Their feelings about themselves as smart or capable - The extent to which they feel people at school care about them, respect them and trust them - Their sense of belonging to their school community or feeling of being marginalized, isolated, different, and unwelcome

-Research demonstrates that these factors have a direct impact on increasing academic achievement, with a 2011 study showing that evidence-based instruction in social and emotional learning boosts academic achievement by, on average, eleven points on standardized tests.2 Social emotional learning, with its attention to safety, connection, and support; challenge and engagement; and a school culture in which most individuals can productively manage and control their emotions improves the conditions for learning that appear to be equally important to teaching and to child/youth development, especially for kids in poverty or who experience other factors that place them at risk.3
+- Students' motivation to learn and to attend school - The relevance of what they see and hear to their life experience and future ambitions - Their feelings about themselves as smart or capable - The extent to which they feel people at school care about them, respect them, and trust them - Their sense of belonging to their school community or feeling of being marginalized, isolated, different, and unwelcome points on standardized tests.
+Social emotional learning, with its attention to safety, connection, and support; challenge and engagement; and a school culture in which most individuals can productively manage and control their emotions, improves the conditions for learning that appear to be equally important to teaching and to child and youth development, especially for kids in poverty or who experience other factors that place them at risk.